DavisVaughan/extrachecks/README.md

 In this case I previously had a sentence that contained: ‘…, like “the first Monday of December”’.
 I just removed the double quotes.

+> Functions do not need to be put in single quotes, just packages,
+> software names and API names. ‘case\_when()’ -\> case\_when()

+In the Description, function names should not be placed in quotes.
+This is reserved for packages and software names.
+Reported by @rossellhayes.

 </details>

 <details>